jordanmmartin/dia.log/README.md

 This app utilizes Blockstack.
 Download Blockstack browser and create an account with Blockstack to use this app.

+## Goals for future
+We would like to make user profiles more customizable and add the full curriculum of the DPP.

 ## Contributors
 - Jackie Ha [Github](https://github.com/jkhaha)